-HRTS Class 543 Technology and Human Rights Fall 2019 7.5 Weeks: August 26-October 16
+HRTS 543 Technology and Human RightsFall 2019 3 0 0 3 7.5 Weeks: August 26-October 16

 Information and communication technologies (ICTs) have been widely, and often uncritically, embraced as advancing the capabilities of human rights defenders and activists.
 While there is no doubt that technologies such as smart phones, social media networks, Geographic Information Systems (GIS), satellite imagery, encryption, and many others have empowered human rights worldwide, these same technologies have been used to surveil, harass, disrupt, and suppress individuals and groups seeking to advance human rights.
 This class will critically assess the capabilities and limitations of currently used and emerging ICTs in the contexts of human rights reporting, documentation, and advocacy.
-Students will work in groups to complete a shareable online report that documents the real-world challenges of implementing and utilizing established and emergent technologies in a particular human rights as well as practitioners who are breaking new ground using technological applications for advancing human rights will guest lecture.
+Students will work in groups to complete a shareable online report that documents the real-world challenges of implementing and utilizing established and emergent technologies in a particular human rights contexts.
+Scholars who study the ethical and political dimensions of technology and human rights as well as practitioners who are breaking new ground using technological applications for advancing human rights will guest lecture.